Ensuring your floors are safe & compliance

 OUR SERVICES

-Our services include reliable, research-based floor slip resistance testing services.
-We also provide remedial solutions for slippery floors that ensure safety.
+Our services include reliable, research-based floor slip resistance testing.
+We also provide practical remedial solutions for slippery floors to help ensure safer walking surfaces.